farawell/farawell/README.md

 English (Proficient), Chinese (Intermediate), Korean (Native)

 ## **Fun facts**
 * 'Yohan (요한)' is the Korean translation of 'John,' and my legal Korean name is Yohan Park (박요한).
-You can just call me John.
+But please just call me John.
-* I've had passion about researching since I was 12, and I have also <a href="http://m.irobotnews.com/news/articleView.html?idxno=9793">won the 1st prize</a> for my first Paper at KRoC 2017!
+* I’ve been passionate about research since I was 12, and I have also <a href="http://m.irobotnews.com/news/articleView.html?idxno=9793">won the 1st prize</a> for my first Paper at KRoC 2017!

-## 🔗 **"Hello world!\n"**
+## **"Hello world!\n"**
 💬 Ask me about anything and everything!
 Please feel free to reach out to me:

 <a href="https://www.linkedin.com/in/yohanpark00/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=pastic&logo=LinkedIn&logoColor=white&link=https://www.linkedin.com/in/yohanpark00/"/></a>  <a href="mr.thinkdifferent@gmail.com"><img src="https://img.shields.io/badge/mr.thinkdifferent@gmail.com-EA4335?style=pastic&logo=Gmail&logoColor=white&link=mr.thinkdifferent@gmail.com"/></a>